ihux/carabao-utils/README.md

 ## Carabao

-_ _A carabao is a swamp-type domestic water buffalo, and for a Philippine farmer a carabao is a source of draft animal power which is endlessly helpful for mastering the challenges of his daily life [3].
-A Carabao is a MATLAB®-type 'domestic' class object, and for a system-, process- or control-engineer a Carabao is a source of conceptual power which is endlessly helpful for mastering the rapid prototyping challenges of his daily life._ _
+_A carabao is a swamp-type domestic water buffalo.
+For a Philippine farmer a carabao is a source of draft animal power which is endlessly helpful for mastering the challenges of his daily life.
+A Carabao is a Python-type 'domestic' class object, and for a system-, process-, control-engineer or AI researcher a Carabao is a source of conceptual power which is endlessly helpful for mastering the rapid prototyping challenges of his daily life._

 ## Markdown Language for Documentation